assaydepot/toolbelt/README.md

 ```
 #### filterByKey(docs1, docs2 [,idString])
 Remove documents in `list1` that are also found in `list2` using the value of `idString` or `_id` if not provided.

+Use this when you have a manifest list of documents to process (docs1) and a list of already processed docs (docs2).
 ```
 filterByKey([{_id:"1"}},{_id:"2"}], [{_id:"1")]);
 // => [{_id:"2"}]